shirshanag/Qr_code_youtube/README.md

-# Qr_code_youtube
+# Qr_code_instagram
-This is the code for generating qr of youtube
+This is the code for generating qr of instagram